 Why is my glass cooktop cloudy?

-Food spills or water boiling over the sides of pots and pans onto a hot burner is another common cause of cloudy stove glass.
+Food spills or water boiling over the sides of pots and pans onto a hot burner is another common cause of cloudy stove glass tops.
 Other hot, oily or colored liquids left too long on a hot surface can also cause discoloration of the glass surface.

 Other causes of glass stove top discoloration include sliding your cookware around on the stovetop, food remnants on the bottoms of pots and pans that melt onto the hot glass top stove during cooking, or cooking utensils dripping liquids onto the hot cooktop.

 RELATED POST: 33 Awesome Cleaning Hacks that actually WORK!

 How do I get cloudy, white film off my glass top stove?